Last updated: 4 November, 2024 @ 12:04

 It was a little late in the day, the supermarket was still busy with customers, but the fishmonger had vanished, exhausted by the day’s work or driven insane by the annoying, incessant ditty playing on loop over the supermarket’s PA system.

-I’ve tried finding a clip on YouTube which includes the constant, sickly sweet song that penetrates not just your eardrum, but also your brain and very soul.
-Fortunately for you, I failed in that quest.
+We’ve tried finding a clip on YouTube which includes the constant, sickly sweet song that penetrates not just your eardrum, but also your brain and very soul.
+Fortunately for you, we failed in that quest.

 Late in the day